 The Flying Dutchman is the oldest Disco in Luxembourg still keeping the original alternative spirit for over 40 years.
-We are working on providing you with outstanding cultural experiences as well as the traditional DJ programme.
+We are working on providing you with outstanding cultural experiences as well as the traditional DJ program.

 The place which is now known as the Flying Dutchman, had already a dance floor before 1976, with some balls organised in the afternoons.
 In 1971, Carlo Schneider and Nic Herber organised the first Disco at this location.